-Dextrose Injection, 5% and 10% USP are sterile, non-pyrogenic solutions of Dextrose, USP in Water for Injection in a polyvinylchloride flexible plastic container for intravenous administration as a source of water and calories.
+Dextrose Injection, USP is sterile, non-pyrogenic solutions of Dextrose, USP in Water for Injection in a flexible plastic container for intravenous administration as a source of water and calories.

-Partial-fill containers, designed to facilitate admixture when necessary, are available in 25 mL, 50 mL, 100 mL, 150 mL, 250 mL, 500 mL, and 1000 mL sizes.
+Partial-fill containers, designed to facilitate admixture when necessary, are available in 250 mL, 500 mL, and 1000 mL sizes.
 See Table 1 for the content and characteristics of this solution.